usaid-cs/yesterday-i-learned/random.md

 1. Costco pricing: `{".99": "Full price", "asterisk": "Discontinued", ".79 or .49": "Mfg special offer", ".00": "Priced down, nearly out of stock", ".97": "Store manager deal"}`
 1. [Soak testing][wikipedia 79] is testing the system under sustained load.
 1. Smoke testing is testing for the most basic things of the system.
-1. [Breast milk can be bought online][onlythebreast].
-It is contaminated with/by fecal matter, but since [babies benefit from fecal matter][thepowerofpoop], the decision is arguably good for you.
 1. ["Soft Coding"][thedailywtf] is the practice of putting everything in a configuration file.
 It is an antipattern.
 1. The word "manifest" originally meant a document that lists what's in a ship/vessel; now it is an (XML) document that lists what's in an EXE file or archive.
 1. To call Rolex a non-profit company is [accurate but misleading][reddit 32], for the company is marginally non-profit to avoid taxes.
 IKEA, in particular, exploits this so much that they are one of the world's worst tax avoiders.